materialsvirtuallab/materials.sh/README.md

 * spglib
 * tabulate

-This initiative arose from the desire to make [Python Materials Genomics](http://www.pymatgen.org) and its associated dependencies a lot easier to install for users on all platforms.
+This effort initially arose from the desire to make [Python Materials Genomics](http://www.pymatgen.org) and its associated dependencies a lot easier to install for users on all platforms.
 So these will always be available.
 Please note that not all packages are available for all OSes.

 ## Contributing